 Awards and Recognition

-Orlando Health Winnie Palmer has been recognized on multiple levels for its excellence in perinatal and neonatal care:
+Orlando Health Winnie Palmer has been recognized by national and international organizations for its excellence in perinatal and neonatal care:

 It's' not just technology and great care that saves lives, it's the spirit of care, love, and passion of our neonatal team that save their lives.

 The Wall of Miracles

 The NICU at Winnie Palmer Hospital is home to the hallway filled with pictures called the "Wall of Miracles."
 We're excited to share that we are adding a new interactive display in the NICU to showcase all of the amazing children and families we've cared for through the years.
 If the NICU has impacted your family we're inviting you to upload photos to be included in the Wall of Miracles.
 Choose a few photos to share, add your child's name and the year they were in the NICU.

 As a community-owned, not-for-profit hospital, Winnie Palmer Hospital relies on support from our community.
 We invite you to make a donation to support our Neonatal Intensive Care Unit.